unoplatform/uno.toolkit.ui/doc/controls/SafeArea.md

 Here we are using the Toolkit's [`TabBar`](TabBarAndTabBarItem.md) with both the `TopTabBarStyle` and the `BottomTabBarStyle`.
 Both controls have their `Background`s set to `Purple`.
 Note the differences within the unsafe areas of the screen between the `Padding` mode and the `Margin` mode.

 > [!NOTE]
 > The `BottomTabBarStyle` uses `SafeArea` and has the `Insets` property set to `Bottom` by default.
-This is removed from the style for the purpose of the demontration below.
+This is removed from the style for the purpose of the demonstration below.

 Given the following XAML, we can see what SafeArea is doing and what the differences are between an `InsetMode` of `Padding` versus `Margin`.